 How our waterbird work fits within the Basin Plan:

-The Waterbirds research program will help managers to identify, maintain or restore key habitats, and better understand the scale of habitats and environmental flows that are required for successful breeding, and for survival of juveniles and adults between breeding events.
-It will also produce practical information for better managing water, vegetation and feral animals, to ensure ‘event readiness’ at nesting sites during and between floods to maximise recruitment.
-The research will also identify key nesting habitats and foraging sites, and equip managers with the information they need to maintain or restore them.
+The Waterbirds research program helps managers to identify, maintain or restore key habitats, and better understand the scale of habitats and environmental flows that are required for successful breeding, and for survival of juveniles and adults between breeding events.
+It is producing practical information for better managing water, vegetation and feral animals, to ensure ‘event readiness’ at nesting sites during and between floods to maximise recruitment.
+The research is also identifying key nesting habitats and foraging sites, and equipping managers with the information they need to maintain or restore them.